 In the last off-season, the Phillies signed Papelbon and let Ibanez go.
 It seemed to make sense: Brad Lidge was no longer an effective closer, and Papelbon had as many World Series-ending strikeouts as Lidge: 1; while Ibanez was about to turn 40 years old and can't field at any position, and the National League still won't wake up to the truth that pitchers can't hit and the designated hitter is needed.

-Well, for the first time in 6 seasons, the Phillies did not make the Playoffs.
+Well, for the 1st time in 6 seasons, the Phillies did not make the Playoffs.
 Papelbon hasn't had a horrible year, but Ibanez has been a huge pickup for the Yankees -- and Alfredo Aceves, who was a key member of the 2009 World Champion Yankees, was made the Sox closer, and while he's gotten 25 saves for a team that's won only 69 games, he also leads the major leagues with 8 blown saves and is 2-10.

 The Yankees could have won the game in the bottom of the 9th.
 After Ibanez' huge homer (huge in significance, if not in distance), Ichiro Suzuki grounded out, but Derek Jeter doubled.
 Nick Swisher was intentionally walked to set up the double play, or at least the force, but then Alex Rodriguez was walked unintentionally.
 Bases loaded, 1 out.
 But Mark Teixeira flew out, and it was too close for Jeter to score.
 And Robinson Cano grounded out.